Free Party of Luxembourg

 The Free Party of Luxembourg (Fräi Partei Lëtzebuerg), abbreviated as FPL, was a political party in Luxembourg.

 Foundation and 2004 elections

 Founded in 2003, it emerged onto the political scene in the run-up to the 2004 legislative elections for the Chamber of Deputies.
 It fielded 8 candidates, none of whom was elected.
 The party totalled 0.1% of votes cast nationally, finishing last of the eight party lists.
 Following the 2004 legislative elections, the party had difficulty in continuing to organise.

 Regionally based support, leadership, and manifesto

-Most of the party's candidates were from the northern Oesling region of Luxembourg.
-This is a sparsely-populated area characterised by its relative isolation from the south of Luxembourg.
+Most of the party's candidates were from the northern Éislek region of Luxembourg.
+This is a sparsely populated area characterised by its relative isolation from the south of Luxembourg.

 The FPL's founder, Jean Ersfeld, is a local personality with a limited following in that region.
 The party's manifesto was essentially right-wing and nationalist, seeking to appeal to the rural communities in the north.